 MOD USA/4534A11/58

-51.40 § 17 1) All ship stations using narrow-band direct-printing telegraphy equipment shall be able to send and receive on the frequency designated for distress traffic by narrow-band direct-printing telegraphy in the frequency bands in which they are operating.
+51.40 § 17 1) All ship stations using narrow-band direct-printing telegraphy equipment for general traffic should be able to send and receive on the frequency designated for narrow-band direct-printing telegraphy in the frequency bands in which they are operating.
+(WRC-23)

 Reasons: NBDP has been deleted from the GMDSS, with the exception of MSI on certain frequencies which are contained in RR Appendix 15.
 Voluntary carriage of sending and receiving equipment for general traffic is still possible.